 IV.
 Planning

-This section describes how the San Diego Water Board will incorporate water quality information on biological condition of perennial and seasonal streams into its water resource planning and decision making.
+This section describes how the San Diego Water Board will incorporate water quality information about the Stream Biological Objective into its water resource planning and decision making.
 The San Diego Water Board uses the planning process for the protection and restoration of waters meeting or not meeting water quality objectives.
 The planning process includes Regional Board initiatives such as the Basin Plan Triennial Review, TMDL and Basin Plan amendments, non-point source management planning, and the development and implementation of the Integrated Report.

 Evaluation of the biological condition of waterbodies is critical to guide and prioritize appropriate planning implementation actions.
 Adoption of the Stream Biological Objectives enables the San Diego Water Board to co-evaluate stream physical habitat and hydrology, in addition to chemical water quality objectives.
 Assessment of physical habitat and hydrology will include metrics such as duration, magnitude, variability and frequency for hydrology and flow habitat, substrate type, riparian cover and channel cover for habitat.
 Other physical habitat and hydrologic metrics may be evaluated as appropriate given site and landscape characteristics.
-Combining the evaluation of physical and chemical components of stream integrity when implementing planning programs is expected to result in successful protection and meaningful restoration of beneficial uses in perennial and seasonal streams as described below.
+Combining the evaluation of physical and chemical components of stream integrity when implementing planning programs is expected to result in successful protection and meaningful restoration of beneficial uses in perennial and seasonal streams using the Stream Biological Objective as described below.

 A. TMDLs and other Actions to Restore Impaired Waters

-The Water Quality Control Policy For Addressing Impaired Waters: Regulatory Structure and Options (Impaired Waters Policy) provides guidelines for developing and implementing TMDLs and water board TMDL programs.
+The Water Quality Control Policy for Addressing Impaired Waters: Regulatory Structure and Options (Impaired Waters Policy, Resolution 2015-0005) provides guidelines for developing and implementing TMDLs and water board TMDL programs.
 The San Diego Water Board determines the appropriate regulatory and/or non-regulatory actions to attain water quality objectives and restore aquatic life beneficial uses consistent with the Impaired Waters Policy.
 Adoption of a Stream Biological Objective does not affect implementation of the Impaired Waters Policy.
 Instead, the Stream Biological Objective provides clarity in determining the appropriate regulatory and/or non-regulatory actions to attain water quality objectives and restore aquatic life beneficial uses consistent with the Impaired Waters Policy.

 Using the Stream Biological Objective to Guide TMDL and Alternative Restoration Strategy Development

 The San Diego Water Board will use available data and information on biological condition to guide the selection and development of appropriate strategies for restoring impaired waters.
 The monitoring and assessment process will be used to identify streams that are meeting or not meeting the Stream Biological Objective (see Section III, Monitoring and Reporting).
-Where the Stream Biological Objectives are not met in a receiving water, an assessment of chemical and physical data will be conducted to determine the cause and associated sources of the impaired condition.
-Causal identification will use an approach based on using comparable reference and impacted sites, combined with the best available causal assessment science.
+Where the Stream Biological Objective is not met in a receiving water, an assessment of chemical and physical data will be conducted to determine the cause and associated sources of the impaired condition.
+Causal identification will employ an approach using comparable reference and impacted sites, combined with the best available causal assessment science.
 The San Diego Water Board may also use the USEPA's Causal Analysis/Diagnosis Decision Information System (CADDIS) where appropriate.
 The San Diego Water Board has discretion when determining how to address impaired waters consistent with the Impaired Waters Policy.
 In most case, the San Diego Water Board will use one, or a combination of, the following tools and mechanisms to address biological impairments:

 If data shows the impairment is due to nonpoint sources, the San Diego Water Board will prioritize inclusion of the Stream Biological Objectives as a regional initiative in the California nonpoint source program implementation plan.